Joop den Uyl

-Den Uyl was known for his abilities as a skillful debater and as an idealistic and determined leader.
-During his premiership, his cabinet were responsible for major social reforms and dealing with several major crises such as the 1973 oil crisis, the Lockheed scandal, Moluccans incidents and the fallout of the Yom Kippur War.
+Den Uyl was known for his abilities as a skilful debater and as an idealistic and determined leader.
+During his premiership, his cabinet were responsible for major social reforms and dealing with several major crises such as the 1973 oil crisis, the Lockheed bribery scandals, Moluccans incidents and the fallout of the Yom Kippur War.
 He holds the distinction as leading the most left-wing Dutch cabinet, and his premiership is seen as divisive with both scholars and the public, from considering him to have been average to him having been one of the best Prime Ministers since World War II.

 Early life

 Johannes Marten den Uijl was born on 9 August 1919 in the town of Hilversum.
 He was born in a Calvinist Reformed family.
 His father, Johannes den Uyl, was a shopkeeper and a basket weaver who died when Den Uyl was 10.
 Den Uyl attended the Christian Lyceum, the modern-day Comenius College, in Hilversum from 1931 to 1936.
 Following this he studied Economics at the University of Amsterdam.
 During this period in his life he left the church.
 In 1942 he attained the doctorandus degree.
 Until 1945 he was a civil servant at the National Bureau for Prices of Chemical Products, part of the Ministry of Economic Affairs.
 During that period he was part of the underground newspaper group that published the clandestine Het Parool.
 After World War II, Den Uyl worked for Het Parool, Vrij Nederland and other former resistance papers.
 From January 1949 to 1963 he was the head of the Wiardi Beckman Stichting, the think tank of the social democratic Labour Party.
 In 1953, at the invitation of the American government, Den Uyl stayed in the United States for a few months, gaining an appreciation of the American experience.